 Let’s get real and ask some tough questions:

-- What did I set out to achieve in 2018 that I didn’t achieve?
+- What did you set out to achieve in 2018 that you didn’t achieve?

-- What goals did I fall short on?
+- What goals did you fall short on?

 GET SOME PERSPECTIVE ON WHERE YOU DRIFTED

-- Where did I drift off my goals in 2018?
+- Where did you drift off your goals this year?

-- How can I define my goals more clearly in 2019 to avoid scope creep?
+- How can you define your goals more clearly for the coming twelve months to avoid scope creep?

-- What should I have said ‘no’ to?
+- What should you have said ‘no’ to this year?

 RECOGNIZE YOUR MANY SUCCESSES

-- What are my major achievements in 2018?
+- What were your major achievements this year?

-- What are my many more smaller achievements?
+- What were your many more smaller achievements?

-- Where might I not be giving myself enough credit?
+- Where might you not be giving yourself enough credit?